jdjwelsch/smart-led/README.md

 matches the actual state of the LED strip.

 For this to work, you will have to set up a proxy path in the webserver.
-You will need to proxy all traffic send to `/ws/socket.io/` to the port of your backend.
+You will need to proxy all traffic sent to `/ws/socket.io/` to the port of your backend.
 The exact way to do this will depend on the webserver you are using.
 In my case (using nginx and my backend port being 4999), the
     nginx site configuration file looks like this: